 - Art therapy

 - Equine therapy

 Continuing Care – What Happens Next?

-As the time for discharge draws near, you will work closely with your treatment team to develop a plan for discharge.
-If it’s determined that you need to slowly integrate back into your life, you may opt to join The Refuge’s partial hospitalization program (PHP).
-This program allows you the chance to continue your therapeutic progress during the day while returning to a stable home environment at night.
-If you have made enough progress at The Refuge and you feel ready to return to your community, we will provide referrals to outpatient therapy programs as well as connections to available community resources.
+As the time for discharge draws near, you will work closely with your rehab team to develop a plan for discharge.
+If it’s determined that you need to slowly integrate back into your life, you may opt to join our center’s partial hospitalization program (PHP).
+This option allows you the chance to continue your therapeutic progress during the day while returning to a stable home environment at night.
+If you have made enough progress at our residential addiction treatment center and you feel ready to return to your community, we will provide referrals to outpatient therapy services as well as connections to available community resources.